axelvag/axelvag/README.md

 I have a passion in solving underserved problems.

-> I am looking for an Alternance @ October '11! in Lyon
+> I will start an AlternanceAlternance @ November '25! in ENGIE Vianeo

 > If you are recruiting or building something cool, please reach out :)